simonplend/workshop-node-validation-essentials/04-validation-error-responses/README.md

 - Sending the problem details as the body of an HTTP response, along with a suitable HTTP error status code.

-## Change back into the workshop directory
+## Change back into the root directory

 ```sh
 cd ..